awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

      The default value for squash level is **Root squash**\.
    + \(Optional\) For **Automated cache refresh from S3 after**, select the check box and set the time in days, hours, and minutes to refresh the file share's cache using Time To Live \(TTL\)\.
 TTL is the length of time since the last refresh after which access to the directory would cause the file gateway to first refresh that directory's contents from the Amazon S3 bucket\.
+   + \(Optional\) For **File upload notification**, choose the check box to be notified when a file has been fully uploaded to S3 by the file gateway\.
+Set the **Settling Time** in seconds to control the number of seconds to wait after the last point in time a client wrote to a file before generating an `ObjectUploaded` notification\.
+Because clients can make many small writes to files, it's best to set this parameter for as long as possible to avoid generating multiple notifications for the same file in a small time period\.
+For more information, see [Getting file upload notification](monitoring-file-gateway.md#get-file-upload-notification)\.
+**Note**
+This setting has no effect on the timing of the object uploading to S3, only the timing of the notification\.

 1. Choose **Save**\.

 ## Editing metadata defaults for your NFS file share<a name="edit-metadata-defaults"></a>

 If you don't set metadata values for your files or directories in your bucket, your file gateway sets default metadata values\.
 These values include Unix permissions for files and folders\.
-You can edit the metadata defaults on the AWS Storage Gateway Management Console\.
+You can edit the metadata defaults on the Storage Gateway Management Console\.

 When your file gateway stores files and folders in Amazon S3, the Unix file permissions are stored in object metadata\.
 When your file gateway discovers objects that weren't stored by the file gateway, these objects are assigned default Unix file permissions\.
 You can find the default Unix permissions in the following table\.